MicrosoftDocs/win32/desktop-src/WinAuto/appendix-e--text-attributes-for-active-accessibility-text-services-dictionary.md

 ---
 title: Appendix E Text Attributes for Active Accessibility Text Services Dictionary
-description: This appendix provides information about text attributes that are defined in IAccDictionary. ms.assetid: '9e405140-c151-4f00-91c5-777c84c41806'
+description: This appendix provides information about text attributes that are defined in IAccDictionary. ms.assetid: 9e405140-c151-4f00-91c5-777c84c41806 ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows
+ms.technology: desktop
 ---

 # Appendix E: Text Attributes for Active Accessibility Text Services Dictionary

-This appendix provides information about text attributes that are defined in [**IAccDictionary**](iaccdictionary.md).
+This appendix provides information about text attributes that are defined in [**IAccDictionary**](/windows/win32/msaatext/nn-msaatext-iaccdictionary?branch=master).
 It is organized as a series of tables.
 Each table includes information about a specific category of attributes.
 These categories are actually nested, but are separated below so that you can see the attributes.

 > [!Note]
 > Active Accessibility Text Services is deprecated.
 Please see [Microsoft Windows Text Services Framework](http://go.microsoft.com/fwlink/p/?linkid=131573) for more information on advanced text input and natural language technologies.

 Each entry in a table provides an attribute name and friendly name, type, Cascading Style Sheets (CSS) equivalent, Text Object Model (TOM) equivalent, and any additional comments where appropriate.
 The TOM equivalent column provides information about the TOM method used with the attribute (part of the [**ITextFont**](https://msdn.microsoft.com/library/windows/desktop/bb774054), [**ITextRange**](https://msdn.microsoft.com/library/windows/desktop/bb774058), or [**ITextPara**](https://msdn.microsoft.com/library/windows/desktop/bb774056) interfaces).
 The information prior to each table indicates which interface supports the attributes; the information in the TOM equivalent table indicates the name of the method.
 Each entry in the TOM equivalent column is associated with two methods.
 For example, the Name entry is associated with the **GetName** and **SetName** methods.